Gypsy Moth Aerial Spray Program 2019

 Where will the Aerial Spray Program take place?

 In 2019, Hamilton Conservation Authority will aerial spray a total of 3 hectares within the Dundas Valley Conservation Area.
-One specific areas is targeted to be sprayed, including an area east of Sulphur Springs Road along the main loop trail in the Dundas Valley Conservation Area.
-These areas are identified on the map below.
-Trail closures in these areas will be required during the aerial spray program.
+One specific area is targeted to be sprayed, an area east of Sulphur Springs Road along the main loop trail in the Dundas Valley Conservation Area.
+This area is identified on the map below.
+Trail closures in this area will be required during the aerial spray program.

 How and when will the spray program be completed?

 Aerial spraying will be conducted by a single engine helicopter with an ultra low volume spray system.
 During spraying, the helicopter will fly approximately 10-30 meters (50-100 feet) above the treetops between 5am and 8:30 am.
-Exact dates for the spray are weather dependent but will occur between May 1 and June 15th, 2019.
-It is estimated that two days of spraying will be required to treat the identified targeted areas.
+The second and final spray will take place on Saturday, June 8, 2019.
 Monitoring will occur post spray to see how effective it was and how the trees respond via leaf out.

 What will be sprayed?